Prevent Periodontitis by Maintaining Oral Hygiene

 Periodontal treatment deals with a thorough cleaning of the teeth and oral cavity and to prevent infection or contamination of the bones and jaws.
 The preliminary periodontal treatment might involve scaling to clean the plaque from your teeth or administration of antibiotics.
 Advanced treatments might require surgeries.

-The root planning and scaling is the primary step that involves thorough cleaning to remove the tartar and plaque from the tooth surfaces.
+The root planing and scaling is the primary step that involves thorough cleaning to remove the tartar and plaque from the tooth surfaces.
 A tooth abscess can also be caused if you leave periodontitis untreated.

 Periodontitis and Diagnosis